hybridsjs/hybrids/docs/store/usage.md

 * **returns**:
   * A promise, which resolves to the model instance or placeholder (for model deletion)

-The only valid argument for values besides an object instance is a `null` pointer.
-It should be used to delete the model instance.
+The only valid argument for `values` is an object or a `null` pointer, which should be used to delete the model instance.
 However, as the last ground principle states, the store always returns an object.
 If the model instance does not exist, the placeholder is returned in the error state (with an error attached).

 ```javascript
 function handleDeleteUser(host) {